-In case of pollution incidents that may potentially pose threat to the health and safety of the neighbours (e.g. toxic fumes, fire, fuel spill into the street, release of a thick dust cloud, etc.), the neighbours must also be urgently notified.
+In case of pollution incidents that may potentially pose threat to the health and safety of the neighbours (e.g. toxic fumes, fire, fuel spill into the street or to coastal verge, release of a thick dust cloud, etc.), the neighbours must also be urgently notified.